La Rosetta, Rome

 Overview of La Rosetta

-Generally, tourists prefer visiting top attractions of Rome like Colosseum, St Peters Basilica, Pantheon, Arcibasilica Di San Giovanni In Laterano and Galleria Borghese.
-These are few of the top things to do in Rome.
+Top attractions of Rome worth your visit include Colosseum, St Peters Basilica, Pantheon, Arcibasilica Di San Giovanni In Laterano and Galleria Borghese.
+Visit these and also discover other interesting things to do in Rome before planning.

 More about Rome

 Personalize your visit to the city by chalking out a plan using Rome trip planner.

 Book perfect hotels in Rome like Hotel Re Testa, B&b Hotel Roma Trastevere and Hotel Il Villino.

 Suggested transit method is Bus from C.So Vittorio Emanuele/S. A. Della Valle.
 The distance between the points being 2.22 Kilometre, the time taken for the journey is 7 minutes.
 The expense of the trip is EUR 2.Public Transport : Bus

 The most preferred mode of transport is Bus from Ponte Vittorio Emanuele.
 The transit will take around 7 minutes, covering a distance of 1.59 Kilometre.
 The trip will cost you roughly EUR 2.Car